Quantitative Transversal Theorems in the Plane: Introduction

-Quantitative generalizations of Helly's theorem prove that if the intersection of every $d+1$ sets is ``large" in some sense, then the resulting intersection of all sets in the family is also ``large."
-Previous quantitative Helly-type results characterized this notion of ``largeness" by the width (\cite{Buchman1982}), diameter (\cite{Barany:1984ed}, \cite{Silouanos2017}, \cite{Dillon2021}, \cite{Hernandez2022}), and volume (\cite{Naszodi:2016he}, \cite{Sarkar:2019tp}, \cite{Jung2022}) of convex sets.
+Another generalization of Helly-type results is to the quantitative case, which imposes requirements on how ``large" the intersection of sets must be.
+Previous quantitative Helly-type results characterized this notion of largeness by the width (\cite{Buchman1982}), diameter (\cite{Barany:1984ed}, \cite{Silouanos2017}, \cite{Dillon2021}, \cite{Hernandez2022}), and volume (\cite{Naszodi:2016he}, \cite{Sarkar:2019tp}, \cite{Jung2022}) of convex sets.
 For a survey of this type of results, see \cite{Holmsen2017}.
-As a way to combine various notions of ``largeness", Amenta, De Loera, and Sober\'{o}n \cite{Amenta:2017ed} suggest measuring the ``largeness" of an intersection using any non-negative monotone function on the space of all convex sets in $\rr^d.$ We follow this method and use monotone functions on convex sets to measure the size of traversed convex sets in our quantitative Hadwiger's theorem.
+As a way to combine various notions of largeness, Amenta, De Loera, and Sober\'{o}n \cite{Amenta:2017ed} suggest measuring the largeness of an intersection using non-negative monotone functions on the space of all convex sets in $\mathbb{R}^d.$ We expand upon this viewpoint by providing a quantitative notion for transversals.
+That is, given a monotone function $f$ and a constant $\alpha$, we consider a transversal $\ell$ to cut a convex set $C$ in ``large enough" pieces if $f(C\cap\ell^+), f(C\cap\ell^-) \geq \alpha$ where $\ell^+$ and $\ell^-$ are the left and right half-planes of $\ell$.
+We refer to a transversal with this property as an $(f,\alpha)$-transversal (see \cref{def:f-alpha-transversal}).